n4i1/DreaScanner/README.md

-# DR-3A Surveillance Grid
+# DreaScanner
 **Drea Corporation — LARP Recon & Hacking Simulation Tool**

 A tactical BLE device scanner designed for immersive Star Wars-themed live action role-play.
-DreaScanner simulates advanced recon and electronic warfare capabilities, enabling players to locate, track, and analyze wireless devices in real-time.
+DreaScanner simulates advanced recon and electronic warfare capabilities when deployed on DR-3A (a Raspberry Pi droid), enabling players to locate, track, and analyze wireless devices in real-time.

 ## Features